Disney’s Polynesian Resort Transportation Options

 - Additionally, you can take a Friendship Boat to the Boardwalk from Hollywood Studios.
 That will take a little longer, but no extra walking is involved.

-- On the way way back, if you are out later than planned, take a bus from the Boardwalk to Magic Kingdom.
+- On the way back, if you are out later than planned, take a bus from the Boardwalk to Magic Kingdom.
 After arriving at Magic Kingdom, you can walk, take a boat, or monorail back to the Polynesian.

-For more information on the Polynesian Resort, all of our articles are available here.
-Or you may enjoy browsing one of the following:
+For more information on the Polynesian, all of our articles are available in our guide for the resort.